Splash-07/MRP-script/README.md

 # TODO

-1. Logger
-2. Filter dish pull by character rarity
+1. Filter dish pull by character rarity
-3. Using setInterval instead of while infinity loop, to decrease needles request to API to minimum
+2. Using setTimeout instead of while infinity loop, to decrease needles request to API to minimum
-4. Page reload (maybe)
-5. getMaxProfitableCombinationOfDishIds function optimization (maybe)
+3. getMaxProfitableCombinationOfDishIds function optimization (maybe)

 # DONATIONS AND CONTACTS